ssunday/TicTacToeClojure/README.md

 * Board can either be 3x3 or 4x4
 * Board output is colored.
 * Localized to both English and German.
 * Scores persist to a local file.
+Either JSON or EDN.
+Default is JSON.

 ## Usage